 The JBL Club One sounds very good, verging on excellent, but just falls short of the top tier in what is an extremely tough field.
 Nevertheless, if a nuanced, detailed audio listen is what you’re after then the performance here is easy on the ears.

-Should you buy the JBL CLUB ONE?
+You should buy the JBL CLUB ONE if…

 This is an extremely competitive field that’s made up of the best brands in the audio market.
 JBL ought to be considered as one of those contenders with it’s fine, well-detailed and balanced performance.